Table of Contents

 Epidemiology of Total Anomalous Pulmonary Venous Connection

 The prevalence of TAPVC is estimated to be around 6.8 per 100,000 in live births.
-The incidence of TAPVC in patients with congenital heart defects is estimated to be around 1.5%.
+The incidence of TAPVC in patients with congenital heart defects is estimated at 1.5%.

 Sex differences are still under debate.
 While the Baltimore-Washington Infant Study showed a very small female predominance, other studies have shown a significant male predominance of up to 3:1 male to female ratio.

 Pathophysiology of Total Anomalous Pulmonary Venous Connection

 Patients with TAPVC have a volume overload on the right atrium and right ventricle.
-When the foramen ovale is restrictive, right atrial pressure increases and patients might develop venous systemic and pulmonary congestion.
-Additionally, blood flow to the pulmonary circulation is usually increased and patients are at risk of developing pulmonary arterial hypertension.
+When the foramen ovale is restrictive, right atrial pressure increases.
+Patients might develop venous systemic and pulmonary congestion.
+Additionally, blood flow to the pulmonary circulation usually increases, and patients are at risk of developing pulmonary arterial hypertension.

-The blood flow to the left atrium and left ventricle is dependent on the patency and restrictiveness of the foramen ovale; therefore, the left side of the heart receives blood volume that is less than normal and the cardiac index is usually reduced.
+The blood flow to the left atrium and left ventricle depends on the foramen ovale’s patency and restrictiveness.
+Therefore, the left side of the heart receives a lower than normal blood volume, and the cardiac index is usually reduced.

 Patients with TAPVC might have normal blood oxygenation by increasing the pulmonary blood flow by three to four times.

 Clinical Presentation of Total Anomalous Pulmonary Venous Connection

 The presentation of TAPVC is dependent on whether the patient has pulmonary vein obstruction or not.
-Patients who have the site of drainage of the pulmonary veins below the diaphragm or supracardiac are very likely to have some degree of pulmonary venous obstruction.
+Patients who have the site of drainage of the pulmonary veins below the diaphragm (infracardiac) or above the heart (supracardiac) are very likely to have some degree of pulmonary venous obstruction.
 These patients are usually symptomatic during the first days of life.
 They might develop tachypnea, tachycardia, and cyanosis.

 Pulmonary hypertension, which is characterized by a worsening of cyanosis, can occur very early in these patients.
 If left untreated, the neonate usually dies within the first month of life.
 A physical examination usually reveals a prominent right ventricular impulse.
-The heart is usually not enlarged and the apex beat is not displaced.
+The heart is usually not enlarged, and the apex beat is not displaced.
 Liver enlargement is common in this group of patients.
 Finally, patients might have an increased pulmonary component of the second heart sound.